suman31-projects/Realtime-Emotion-Recognition/README.txt

 * pip install keras
 * pip install opencv-python

-2] Train the model by running the 1.py file
+2] Train the model by running the 1.py file ( Accuracy can be improved by training the model with more number of epoch)

 3] Run the project by the help of 2.py file